mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 ## Quick answer

-- Choose **TextureFast** when you already have a UV-unwrapped model and want privacy-first prompt-driven generation, fast variations, and a full available PBR PNG map set.
+- Choose **TextureFast** when you already have a UV-unwrapped model and want privacy-first prompt-driven generation, fast variations, and a full PBR PNG map set.
 - Choose **Substance 3D Painter** when you need pixel-level painting, custom smart materials, masks, and procedural control.
 - Choose **Substance 3D Sampler** when a photograph or physical material is the